-10 Arrangements for supporting pupils who are looked after or previously looked after
+11 Arrangements for supporting pupils who are looked after

-10.1 A termly 'Personal Education Plan' (PEP) meeting takes place which is attended by the Looked After Children (LACs), their guardians/foster parents, the SENCO and a representative from the Local Authority.
+11.1 A termly 'Personal Education Plan' (PEP) meeting takes place which is attended by the Looked After Children (LACs), their guardians/foster parents, the SENCO and a representative from the Local Authority.
 These meetings are used to review whether the needs of the looked after child are being met and to set realistic and achievable targets for the forthcoming term.
-Currently Gidea Park Preparatory School and Nursery has no pupils who receive Pupil Premium.
+Currently the School has no pupils who receive Pupil Premium.

-11 Alternative arrangements
+12 Alternative arrangements

-- 11.1 We reserve the right, following consultation with you, to ask or require you to withdraw your child from the School if, in our opinion after making all reasonable adjustments and exhausting appropriate strategies: - 11.1.1 your child is in need of a formal assessment, additional specialist teaching, learning support or medication to which you do not consent; and / or - 11.1.2 your child's learning difficulties require a level of support or medication which, in the professional judgment of the Head, the School is unable to provide, manage or arrange - 11.1.3 your child has special educational needs that make it unlikely he / she will be able to benefit sufficiently from the mainstream education and facilities which we provide. - 11.2 In any of these circumstances we will do what is reasonable to help you to find an alternative placement which will provide your child with the necessary level of teaching and support.
+- 12.1 We reserve the right, following consultation with you, to ask or require you to withdraw your child from the School if, in our opinion after making all reasonable adjustments and exhausting appropriate strategies: - 12.1.1 your child is in need of a formal assessment, additional specialist teaching, learning support or medication to which you do not consent; and / or - 12.1.2 your child's learning difficulties require a level of support or medication which, in the professional judgment of the Head, the School is unable to provide, manage or arrange - 12.1.3 your child has special educational needs that make it unlikely he / she will be able to benefit sufficiently from the mainstream education and facilities which we provide. - 12.2 In any of these circumstances we will do what is reasonable to help you to find an alternative placement which will provide your child with the necessary level of teaching and support. - 12.3 Withdrawal of a pupil in these circumstances will not incur a charge to fees in lieu of notice.

-11.3 Withdrawal of a pupil in these circumstances will not incur a charge to fees in lieu of notice.
 The deposit paid in respect of your child will be credited to your account.

-12 Training
+13 Training

-- 12.1 The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 12.2 The level and frequency of training depends on role of the individual member of staff. - 12.3 The School maintains written records of all staff training.
+- 13.1 The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 13.2 The level and frequency of training depends on role of the individual member of staff. - 13.3 The School maintains written records of all staff training.

-13 Risk assessment
+14 Risk assessment

-- 13.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 13.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (such as Behaviour, Healthcare and Education plans, as appropriate).
-Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 13.3 The Head has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - 13.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the SENCO who has been properly trained in, and tasked with, carrying out the particular assessment.
+- 14.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 14.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (such as Behaviour, Healthcare and Education plans, as appropriate).
+Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 14.3 The Head has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - 14.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the SENCO who has been properly trained in, and tasked with, carrying out the particular assessment.

-14 Record keeping
+15 Record keeping